sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ### CodeReady Workspaces (Optional)
 If you want to demo the code change story line using CodeReady Workspaces instead of a local dev environment (or a simple git commit/push), you need to setup Code Ready Workspaces.

-This provides CodeReady Workspaces as alternative development environment.
+This provides CodeReady Workspaces as alternative development environment
 ```bash
 cd ~/manuela-dev
 oc apply -k namespaces_and_operator_subscriptions/manuela-crw